srrvnn/stop/README.md

 details:
 ------------------------

-detailed documentation available at docs/code.docx
+detailed documentation will available at docs/code.docx